matwilso/generative_models/README.md

 There is a central training script ([main.py](./gms/main.py)) that can load any of the models, train them on MNIST, and log metrics to tensorboard.
 See usage below.
-None of the performances here should be considered as hard evidence for or against an algorithm, as they are not tuned and extra tricks have not been applied.
+The performance of these implementations should not be considered as evidence for or against an algorithm.
+They have not been well tuned in many cases, and extra tricks have not been applied.

 **Contents**
 - [Introduction](#introduction)